Ball State University: The Ball brothers and Ball State Teachers College era (1917–1960)

 On July 25, 1917, the Ball brothers, local industrialists and founders of the Ball Corporation, bought the Indiana Normal Institute from foreclosure.
 The Ball brothers also founded Ball Memorial Hospital and Minnetrista, and were the benefactors of Keuka College, founded by their uncle, George Harvey Ball.
 For $35,100, the Ball brothers bought the Administration Building and surrounding land.
 In early 1918, during the Indiana General Assembly's short session, state legislators accepted the gift of the school and land by the Ball brothers.
-The state granted operating control of the Muncie campus and school buildings to the administrators of the Indiana State Normal School in Terre Haute.
+The state granted operating control of the Muncie campus and school buildings to the administrators of the Indiana State Normal School in Terre Haute (now Indiana State University.
 That same year, the Marion Normal Institute relocated to Muncie, adding its resources to what would officially be named the Indiana State Normal School – Eastern Division.
-An initial 235 students enrolled on June 17, 1918, with William W. Parsons assuming the role as the first president of the university.
+An initial 235 students enrolled in 1918, with William W. Parsons serving as the first president of the university.

 The close relationship between the Balls and the school led to an unofficial moniker for the college, with many students, faculty, and local politicians casually referring to the school as "Ball State," a shorthand alternative to its longer, official name.
-During the 1922 short session of the Indiana legislature, the state renamed the school as Ball Teachers College.
+During the 1922 short session of the Indiana legislature, the state renamed the school Ball Teachers College.
 This was in recognition of the Ball family's continuing beneficence to the institution.
 During this act, the state also reorganized its relationship with Terre Haute and established a separate local board of trustees for the Muncie campus.
 In 1924, Ball Teachers College's trustees hired Benjamin J. Burris as the successor to President Linnaeus N. Hines.
 The Ball brothers continued giving to the university and partially funded the construction of the Science Hall (now called Burkhardt Building) in 1924 and an addition to Ball Gymnasium in 1925.
 By the 1925–1926 school year, Ball State enrollment reached 991 students: 697 women and 294 men.
 Based on the school's close relationship with the Ball Corporation, a long-running nickname for the school was "Fruit Jar Tech."

-During the regular legislative session of 1929, the General Assembly nominally separated the Terre Haute and Muncie campuses of the state teachers college system, but it placed the governing of the Ball State campus under the Indiana State Teachers College Board of Trustees based in Terre Haute.
+During the regular legislative session of 1929, the General Assembly nominally separated the Terre Haute and Muncie campuses of the state teachers' college system, but it placed the governing of the Muncie campus under the Board of Trustees of what was now Indiana State Teachers College based in Terre Haute.
 With this action, the school was renamed Ball State Teachers College.
 The following year, enrollment increased to 1,118, with 747 female and 371 male students.